Last updated May 15th, 2023.

 You can own land in Malaysia as a foreigner – one of very few countries in Southeast Asia where this is possible.

-Foreigners Can Legally Buy Land in Malaysia
+Foreigners Can Own Land in Malaysia

-More often than not, Southeast Asian governments will not allow you to purchase the underlying property and are only leasing you the land a structure sits on.
+Most of Southeast Asian governments will not allow you to purchase the underlying property and are only leasing you the land a structure sits on.
 It’s like a parking spot that your property sits on.

 This is typically done as a lease that lasts for decades, which is usually easily renewable.
 But if the owner of the parking space – the government – wants your property out of its premises after the lease is up, there’s not much you can do.